What is ArcToolbox?

 This example is meant to show land use patterns that change over time in a NetCDF format.

 Network Analyst Tools

 The Network Analyst tools support the maintenance and analysis of network datasets.
-For example, roads, powerlines, and water supply are examples of networks.
+Typically, this toolset works primarily with road networks.

 - Build network data sets with nodes, direction and connectivity.

-Using network analyst, you can leverage the connectivity of nodes with direction.
+Using the network analyst tools, you can leverage the connectivity of nodes with direction.
 Service areas are areas that can be reached within an allotted amount of time.
 In this case, this is where fire stations can service the fastest and slowest.